-If you are engaged in a trade or business and your operations are covered by a tax exemption decree under Act No. 26 of 1978 (Industrial Incentives Act of Puerto Rico), Act No. 8 of 1987 (Tax Incentives Act of Puerto Rico), or by a resolution issued under Act No. 78 of 1993 (Tourism Development Act of Puerto Rico) or Act No. 14 of 1996 (Special Act for the Development of Castañer), or Act No. 135 of 1997 (Tax Incentives Act of 1998), check the applicable box and indicate the case or concession number, if applicable.
+If you are engaged in a trade or business and your operations are covered by a tax exemption decree under Act No. 26 of 1978 (Industrial Incentives Act of Puerto Rico), Act No. 8 of 1987 (Tax Incentives Act of Puerto Rico), or by a resolution issued under Act No. 78 of 1993 (Tourism Development Act of Puerto Rico) or Act No. 14 of 1996 (Special Act for the Development of Castañer), or Act No. 135 of 1997 (Tax Incentives Act of 1998), or a Film Entity that operates under Act No. 362 of 1999 (Act for the Film Industry Development), check the applicable box and indicate the case or concession number, if applicable.
 If you are not covered by a decree or resolution, you must check the box "Fully Taxable".

-If you are engaged in a farming business, the Code establishes an special deduction of 90% of the net income from an agricultural business of a bona fide farmer who has a valid or a current certification issued by the Secretary of Agriculture of Puerto Rico.
+If you are engaged in a farming business, the Code establishes a special deduction of 90% of the net income from an agricultural business of a bona fide farmer who has a valid or a current certification issued by the Secretary of Agriculture of Puerto Rico.
 To be elegible for this deduction, you must derive at least 50% of your gross income from farming activities as an operator, owner or lessee, and submit copy of the current certification issued by the Secretary of Agriculture.
 That deduction will be entered in Part II, line 10 of Schedule L Individual.
-If you are elegible, you must check the applicable box.
+If you are eligible, you must check the applicable box.